a1ecbr0wn/bcd/README.md

 - fish
 - ksh
 - zsh
-- Powershell (on Windows or MacOS)
+- PowerShell (on Windows or MacOS)

 ## Contribute